Menu Close

 Meanwhile in Hawaii...

-The Hawaiian islands have only been populated for about 1500 years, when the Polynesians arrived around 500AD following a 3,000 mile journey.
+The Hawaiian islands have been populated for about 1500 years, when the Polynesians arrived around 500AD following a 3,000 mile journey.
 Over the years, independent kingdoms were established on the various islands, which inevitably led to alliances and rivalries.

-In the late 1700’s the first Westerners arrived when English Captain James Cook landed on the shores of Kauai in 1778.
+The first Westerners arrived when English Captain James Cook landed on the shores of Kauai in 1778.
 Cook christened the islands the “Sandwich Islands” after his expedition’s sponsor, the Earl of Sandwich.
 The ultimate fate of Cook and his crew is an interesting tale (spoiler alert: he doesn’t make it out alive), but despite his experience, the Hawaiian islands became a common trade port.

 Kamehameha I Conquers Hawaii (mostly)